Craigneuk: Community life

 The Craigneuk Community Centre was named the Jim Foley Community Centre in 1999 to honour the long serving local Councillor.
 It is the venue for many community activities including majorettes, exercise and slimming classes, services for the disabled and the Clyde Valley Community Church.
 Craigneuk War Memorial is located next to the community centre.

 The Craigneuk & Belhaven Parish Church (Church of Scotland) opened for worship on Craigneuk Street in 1897, and which united with the former Craigneuk Parish Church in 1976 which was subsequently used for a youth employment project in 1977 before being demolished, and St Patrick's Roman Catholic Church on Shieldmuir Street in 1898 are major landmarks of the suburb.
 The two churches have held an ecumenical carol service at Christmas since 1976 featuring their own choirs and choirs from the local primary schools and also now hold an ecumenical service at the war memorial each Remembrance Sunday.
 Craigneuk and Belhaven Parish church also became linked to North Motherwell Parish Church in Motherwell in 2018.

-There is also a small mosque just off Craigneuk Street.
+The Zakariyya Masjid, a mosque and education centre is located just off Craigneuk Street on Donnelly Way.

 King George V Playing Fields is a park next to Wishaw General Hospital which has a child's swing park and a games field.
 It is also used by the hospital as a helicopter landing pad.
 There are several areas of parkland in the suburb, including a swing park in a grassy area on Broompark Road.
 There was also originally a swing park in a small area behind Charles Street known locally as "the Ashey" (because of it once being surfaced with red shale - i.e. "ashes") This became a haunt of drinkers and has now been abandoned due to the dangers of many years of deposited broken glass.

 An amateur football team, Craigneuk Amateurs, formed in May 1995 by local Men Francis McCafferty and Scott Isaac.
 A new bike track was opened in 2018 near the grounds of the former St Matthews Primary school, aimed at children and teenagers interested in cycling and mountain biking.
 This pumptrack was designed and built by Velosolutions, leaders in the industry, and is now managed by a local enterprise called Socialtrack.
 Construction was managed by Central Scotland Green Network Trust on behalf of North Lanarkshire Council.
 The track has been so successful in supporting community regeneration amongst the young that the frequent incidents of anti-social behaviour on what was an abandoned area of land have stopped.
 Socialtrack announced it as the venue for the UK round of the 2019 Red Bull Pumptrack World Championships - a remarkable achievement for them and the community in so short a time.